Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 standard treatmentsthat are suitable for you and your cancer has continued to grow

-- Have had a CT scan in the last 4 weeks that shows an area of cancer that can be measured
+- have had a CT scan or MRI scan in the last 4 weeks that shows an area of cancer that can be measured

 steroidsfor at least 4 weeks